 Our donation will be used to help feed families in the area and will also go towards a children's Royal Jubilee Party.
 (Our Community Services Committee has also done some work to source fresh vegetables from local farmers for the Centre’s food boxes; this work is ongoing.)

 The Centre chooses to get its funding through room and office hire rather than grant funding (ours is the only "grant" they have).
 They receive no statutory or Lottery funding in the hope of becoming sustainable.
 However, with the impact of Covid they would welcome support - and encourage people to 'Help a Community to help themselves'.

 To learn more about the Centre, the community it serves and the facilities it provides, click here.

 Picture: A screen shot of the Centre's website.
-Picture credit: Thanington Neighbourhood Resource Centre.
+Picture credit: Thanington Neighbourhood Resource Centre (with permission).